TRaSH-Guides/Guides/docs/index.md

 ### DISCLAIMER

-The information I use for the guides is information I have gathered from different sources like support forums, Reddit, or Discord, provided by user input or from the development teams.
+The information provided in the guides has been gathered from different sources such as support forums, Reddit, Discord, or the development teams themselves, and has been developed based on user input.
-I have tested most things myself and I have tried to see if I could tune them a bit more to my needs (and sometimes even for others).
+I have tested and tuned most things with the ultimate goal being to have them in line with my, and sometimes others', needs.

 You use everything here at your own risk.
 I am not responsible if something happens to your setup or collection!